asigalov61/Giant-Music-Transformer/Models/Medium/README.md

 ***

-### Model was trained on filtered Monster MIDI Dataset (596k MIDIs) for 32 hours @ 8 batches on a single 80GB H100 SXM5 GPU
+### Model was trained on a filtered Monster MIDI Dataset (623k MIDIs) for 2 full epochs (42 hours) @ 8 batches on a single 80GB H100 SXM5 GPU

 ***